+Can you visit Batam in 24 hours?
+It’s possible!
 Batam is an Indonesian island less than an hour away from Singapore by ferry.
-Other than Malaysia, Batam is probably the next easiest place for you to take a quick getaway from Singapore without flying, and is immensely popular with Singaporeans who want a cheap, easy holiday with minimal travelling required.
-Ask any Singaporean and they will probably tell you about its cheap seafood, or that it has an A&W (we are obsessed with curly fries and root beer floats, and no there isn’t an A&W in Singapore currently).
+Other than Malaysia, Batam is probably the next easiest place for a quick day trip from Singapore without flying, and the island is immensely popular with Singaporeans who want a cheap, easy holiday with minimal travelling.

-A large part of that is thanks to our super knowledgeable guides – Tony from WOW Getaways who told us everything we wanted to know about Batam (seriously he was a bit of a walking encyclopedia), and local Batamian foodie Chandra aka Batamliciouz who brought our group around his home town and show us some of truly local dishes.
+A large part of by Batam awakening is due to our super-knowledgeable guides – Tony from WOW Getaways who told us everything we wanted to know about Batam (seriously he was a bit of a walking encyclopedia), and local Batamian foodie Chandra aka Batamliciouz who brought our group around his home town and showed us some truly delectable local dishes.

-And DFS shoutout – they opened a new Duty-free outlet in the ferry terminal boarding area at Singapore Ferry Terminal, so if you are heading to Batam with your friends, it’s a good time to pick up your necessary choices of poison.
+And DFS shoutout because they sponsored this trip after all – they opened a new Duty-free outlet in the ferry terminal boarding area at Singapore Ferry Terminal in Harbourfont, so if you are heading to Batam with your friends, it’s a good time to pick up your necessary choices of poison.
 Make sure you finish your booze overseas as you can’t carry it back into Singapore!

-As I mentioned above, all I really knew about Batam is that people came here to eat cheap good grub, and I got to meet one of the best people to tell you all about Batamian food.
+As I mentioned above, all I really knew about Batam before is that people went there to eat cheap good grub, so I was pretty lucky to meet one of the best people to tell you all about Batamian food.

-What I’m saying is that this dude will be able to tell you much better than I will ever be able to about what’s good to eat in Batam, but in the meantime I’ll tell you about the places he brought us to and what I thought about them.
+What I’m saying is that this dude will be able to tell you all about what’s good to eat in Batam, much better than I will ever be able to, but in the meantime I’ll tell you about the places he brought us to and what I thought about them.
 I’m not much of a foodie but I did enjoy the local recommendations from someone who knows his territory inside-out.
 Also, he made us eat so much.
 I feel full just thinking about my time there.

-Street food is of course one of the things to eat here, and they have their own local Batam specials that you don’t really see in other parts of Indonesia or even nearby Singapore.
-He brought us to Acia Ikan Bakar which is a fairly easy to get to location in Nagoya that’s not too touristy.
+Street food is of course one of the things to eat here in Batam, including local Batam specials that you don’t really see in other parts of Indonesia or even nearby Singapore.
+Chandra brought us to Acia Ikan Bakar which is a fairly accessibly location in Nagoya that’s not too touristy.
 We had zi char – a whole bunch of home-styled dishes for sharing and we got to try something called Cha Kue, which is a dish you can only get here in Batam.